"I've always thought

 -- Jeremy Paxman

 I was talking on the phone with a dear old friend the other day.
 The call was lengthy and full of laughter and joy and love.
-My love for this guy is so deep and pure and unconditional and our having very different religious views hasn't the slightest effect to change this love, nor the large time spaces between communications.
+My love for this guy is so deep and pure and unconditional and having very different religious views hasn't the slightest effect to change this love, nor the large time spaces between communications.
 He has always been perfect and full of life and love to me.

-The reason I say they were different lives is because they were full enough to be a full life, and the benefit as I see it now is that I began again from a different perspective, from a different level of being.
+The reason I say they were different lives is that they were full enough to be a full life, and the benefit as I see it now is that I began again from a different perspective, from a different level of being.

 The best part is how grateful I am to have had the opportunity to experience them.
 I truly am blessed to have received these lives.
 As I look at my present now and how this third life feels, I feel so much joy, wonder, appreciation for this new starting point and for the extreme joy that is before me.
 How fascinating it feels to look at things this way in what has gone before and what is now with views of an even greater becoming.

-One thing I know for sure in this newest life is that it will be largely focused on living in unconditional love of all others and myself as I practice its fullness.
+One thing I know for sure in this newest life is that it will be largely focused on living in the unconditional love of all others and myself as I practice its fullness.